Analysis of Criminal Behavior

 This certificate will enhance students’ educational experiences by providing a better understanding of the origins and patterns of individual offending, focusing especially on emerging topics of importance like white collar crime and cybercrime.
 Crime analysis is an emerging subfield within corrections agencies that involves assessing individual behavior and offering empirically-based assessment as to the offender’s risks and needs.
 This requires a degree of basic conceptual knowledge of criminal behavior as well as some understanding of measurement and data analysis.

-Prospective students should complete the UC Graduate School online application for admission.
-It is the applicant's responsibility to ensure that all required materials and support documents are successfully submitted.
+Prospective students should complete the UC Graduate Admissions Application.
+It is the applicant's responsibility to ensure that all required materials and support documents are successfully submitted by the deadline.
 Incomplete applications will not be processed or reviewed.

 Admission Requirements include:

-- A baccalaureate degree (any major) from an accredited institution
+- A bachelors degree (any major) from an accredited institution

 - A minimum undergraduate grade point average of 3.0 (on a 4.0 scale)

 - Brief statement of purpose

 - One letter of recommendation

 - Unofficial transcripts from all previous institutions attended